Kotozakura Masakatsu II: San'yaku promotion

 After a winning record at his highest rank of maegashira 1, Kotonowaka was promoted to komusubi for the January 2023 tournament.
-This promotion makes Kotozakura and Kotonowaka father and son the first wrestling family to produce three consecutive san'yaku-ranked wrestlers in sumo history.
+This promotion makes Kotozakura, Kotonowaka, and the new Kotonowaka the first wrestling family to produce three consecutive san'yaku-ranked wrestlers in sumo history.
 This promotion also makes the Kotonowaka the sixth father-son pair to be promoted to san'yaku and the first since Oginohana Masaaki and Oginishiki Yasutoshi at the Nagoya tournament in 1997.
-At the January tournament he secured an 8–7 record on the final day with a win over Hokutofuji.
+At the January tournament he secured an record on the final day with a win over Hokutofuji.
 Kotonowaka lost his first four bouts of the tournament, but rallied to get a winning record which included a win over eventual championship winner Ōzeki Takakeishō.
 He retained his komusubi rankings for the March tournament.

-In the March tournament Kotonwaka secured a record, which included a win over eventual championship winner Sekiwake Kiribayama.
+In the March tournament Kotonowaka secured a record, which included a win over eventual championship winner Sekiwake Kiribayama.
 During the July tournament of the same year, Kotonowaka scored several significant victories, including against former ōzeki Mitakeumi and Shōdai, as well as ōzeki promotion seekers, Daieishō.
 On Day 7, he even defeated one of the tournament leaders, Maegashira Nishikigi, ending his streak of 14 straight wins.
 On the tenth day, Kotonowaka inflicted defeat on another ōzeki rank contender, Sekiwake Hōshōryū.
 This victory was particularly significant for Kotonowaka, who had only beaten Hōshōryū once in eleven matches since the two joined the makuuchi division.
 In a letter to the editor published in Sankei Sports, former ōzeki Musōyama commented with satisfaction on Kotonowaka's wrestling style, deeming it worthy of the rank of ōzeki.
 For his performances during the tournament, Kotonowaka was promised a fourth sanshō award for Fighting Spirit, which was nonetheless conditional on an eleventh victory.
 On the final day of the tournament, Kotonowaka won his match against Ryūden and was awarded the prize.
 Since he achieved double figures in a san'yaku rank, and was the first in this category to reach 10 wins during the July tournament, Kotonowaka commented on his satisfaction at having seriously strengthened his case for promotion to the rank of sekiwake, the highest rank held by his father and master (former sekiwake Kotonowaka Terumasa) after having stagnated at the rank of komusubi for 4 consecutive tournaments.
 He also commented on his ambition to be promoted to ōzeki, in order to revive and inherit the shikona, or ring name, of his maternal grandfather, former yokozuna Kotozakura, to whom he had made this promise.